Hamilton Cycles in Random Graphs: a bibliography: The random hypergraphs and

-The lower bound is proved by the first moment method and the upper bound is via a clever refinement of the second moment method. \begin{Problem} Tighten the statements on the existence of Hamilton cycles, particularly for the case $\ell=1$. \end{Problem} \begin{Problem} Determine the resilience of Hamiltonicity in random hypergraphs. \end{Problem} Let $H_{n,m:k}^{(\ell)}$ denote a random $k$-uniform hypergraph with vertex set $[n]$, $m$ edges and minimum degree at least $\ell$. \begin{Problem} Show that $H_{n,cn:k}^{(3)}$ is Hamiltonian w.h.p. for large enough $c$. \end{Problem} Parczyk and Person \cite{PaPe} proved an extension of Riordan's spanning subgraph result \cite{R} to hypergraphs.
+Let $H_{n,m:k}^{(\ell)}$ denote a random $k$-uniform hypergraph with vertex set $[n]$, $m$ edges and minimum degree at least $\ell$. \begin{Problem} Show that $H_{n,cn:k}^{(3)}$ is Hamiltonian w.h.p. for large enough $c$. \end{Problem} Parczyk and Person \cite{PaPe} proved an extension of Riordan's spanning subgraph result \cite{R} to hypergraphs.
 Among other things this gives a slightly weaker version of the known results on the thresholds for Hamilton cycles (except for loose) in random uniform hypergraphs and also applies to powers of tight Hamilton cycles.
+Chang, Han and Sun \cite{CHS} improved a result in \cite{PaPe} by showing that if $p\geq Cn^{-1/\binom{k+r-2}{k-1}}$ for some contant $C>0$, then w.h.p. $H_{n,p;k}$ contains the $r$th power of a tight Hamilton cycle.